 School districts camp hosting programs are one option.
 They look for RVers to park on their school yards to keep an eye out for, and to report, suspicious activity.
 They may require a longer time, but they are often good about letting RVers move from one school to the next.
 So, you spend a couple weeks in one community, then move on to the next one and spend a couple weeks there.
 Some school districts, such as those in Alaska, cover hundreds of miles, so you do get to travel some.

-Short term work campers are often needed as fill-ins during the shoulder season.
-The campground has its work campers lined up, but one couple can't start until later in the season.
+Short term work campers are often needed as fill-ins during the shoulder seasons.
+The campground has its working campers lined up, but one couple can't start until later in the season.
 They need someone to fill in for a couple weeks there.
 Same thing at the end of the season, a couple needs to leave early, and the park needs someone to finish the season.

 Fill in at campgrounds for seasonal workers who take time off for emergencies, illnesses, or special occasions.
 Sometimes the campground managers know ahead of time that they will have a short-term opening.
 An example of this is if the work campers who are there for six months let them know at the beginning that they want a week off mid-season to attend a granddaughter's wedding.
 Most of these positions, however, come up at the spur of the moment.
 You find them by being at a campground and letting the manager know that if he has any short-term work that you are available to do it.

 Seasons overlap and an RVer working a summer job in a cooler climate may not be able to get to his winter position in a southern state as soon as a worker is needed.
 And, sometimes there is just a conflict in travel times.
 These circumstances create more short term positions.

 Holiday times are good time for short term work camping.
 Campgrounds are busier than normal then.
 And, wouldn't you know it?
 That's when working RVers want to take time off.
 Works the same way at Fourth of July, Labor Day, Christmas, Memorial Day -- any of the major holidays.